Can Tens Machine Make Pain Worse

 How TENS Works: The Scientific Foundation

 The mechanism behind TENS involves two primary theories: the gate control theory and the endorphin release theory.
-The gate control theory, proposed by Ronald Melzack and Patrick Wall in 1965, suggests that non-painful input can close the "gates" to painful input, preventing pain sensations from traveling to the central nervous system.
+Practically speaking, the gate control theory, proposed by Ronald Melzack and Patrick Wall in 1965, suggests that non-painful input can close the "gates" to painful input, preventing pain sensations from traveling to the central nervous system.
 TENS units are believed to stimulate non-nociceptive nerve fibers (A-beta fibers), which then inhibit the transmission of pain signals from nociceptive fibers (A-delta and C fibers).

 The endorphin release theory posits that electrical stimulation from TENS units can trigger the body to release endorphins, which are natural pain relievers.
-Endorphins bind to opioid receptors in the brain, reducing the perception of pain and producing a sense of well-being.
+Still, endorphins bind to opioid receptors in the brain, reducing the perception of pain and producing a sense of well-being.
 Both theories suggest that TENS units can effectively modulate pain signals, providing relief for various conditions.

 Historical Context of TENS